hmlr-lab/NumLog-NumericalReasoning/README.md

 #### Usage
 1. Copy and paset NumLogNew to your current project directory.<br>
-2.import NumLog as a module in your Prolog code:<br>
+2. Import NumLog as a module in your Prolog code:<br>

 ``` Prolog
 :-style_check(-discontiguous).